XimeraProject/xake/README.md

 (You may need `gnupg-curl` installed.)

-At that point, `xake --key YOUR-GPG-KEY-ID name reponame` will create the remote repository `https://ximera.osu.edu/reponame.git` and you will then be able to `git push ximera master` to store your work on ximera.osu.edu.
+At that point, `xake --key YOUR-GPG-KEY-ID reponame` will create the remote repository `https://ximera.osu.edu/reponame.git` and you will then be able to `git push ximera master` to store your work on ximera.osu.edu.
 The name of your repository should contain only alphanumeric characters for now.